Seven tips for your work-life balance

 3. digital detox

-According to some studies, mobile devices such as smartphones, laptops and co. keep us awake longer in an unpleasant way due to their blue light - they also share responsibility for nervous sensations due to constant accessibility.
-Especially in the evening, it is worthwhile to consciously put the mobile phone away in order to be temporarily unavailable for anyone and to focus completely on your own inner self.
+According to some studies, mobile devices such as smartphones, laptops and the like keep us awake for longer in an unpleasant way due to their blue light - they are also partly responsible for nervous feelings caused by constant accessibility.
+Especially in the evening, it is worth consciously putting your cell phone away so that you are not available to anyone for a while and can focus fully on your own inner self.

 4. read books

 Books are not only good for general knowledge, they can make an immense contribution to taking time out.
-When we indulge in an exciting story and read, we transport our consciousness away from the mundane and into our own imagination.
-The best place to come to rest and occupy ourselves with other things.
+When we indulge in an exciting story and read, we transport our consciousness away from the everyday and into our own imagination.
+It's the best place to calm down and focus on other things.
 A nice fact on the side: reading books has been proven to increase IQ: whether fiction, science fiction or non-fiction - every book is beneficial.

 5. the power of the power nap

-Power naps are by no means just a short-lived trend, because a well-taken nap can be worth its weight in gold!
-Researchers at the University Descartes-Sorbonne Paris Cité found that not only does fatigue become a foreign concept, but it is also associated with lower stress levels.
+Power naps are by no means just a short-lived trend, because a well-crafted nap can be worth its weight in gold!
+Researchers at the University of Descartes-Sorbonne Paris Cité found that not only does tiredness become a foreign word, but it is also associated with lower stress levels.
 The ideal time for this is ten to 20 minutes.
-Even if you find it difficult to fall asleep at first, however, switching off and preparing for sleep helps you feel regenerated.
+Even if you find it difficult to fall asleep at first, switching off and preparing for sleep helps you to feel regenerated.

 Woman sleeping on couch Physiotherm

-It's nothing new that food makes us feel perky, but did you know that certain foods relax us physically because of their nutrients?
-For example, bananas contain important B vitamins, magnesium and potassium, which have been shown to benefit the nervous system.
-Mix the tasty fruit into your morning oatmeal; the vitamins B1 and B3 it contains contribute to a healthy energy metabolism.
-The cereal also contains the amino acid tryptophan - this causes serotonin, the well-known happiness hormone, to be produced in our body.
+It's nothing new that food makes us feel good, but did you know that certain foods relax us physically due to their nutrients?
+Bananas, for example, contain important B vitamins, magnesium and potassium, which have been proven to benefit the nervous system.
+Mix the delicious fruit into your morning oatmeal; the vitamins B1 and B3 it contains contribute to a healthy energy metabolism.
+The grain also contains the amino acid tryptophan, which causes our body to produce serotonin, the well-known happiness hormone.
 Delicious!

 7. a round of sport in the morning...

-..drives away sorrow and worries!
-As hard as it sometimes is for us to set the alarm clock a little earlier, we know how good we feel after a round of early morning exercise.
-Our brain does have some resources at its disposal, but not in excess: during sport (however it turns out in quality or quantity), brain activity is shifted from the prefrontal cortex to the motor cortex, which controls our movements.
-This shift of resources automatically reduces stress, which has a positive effect on the mind.
-Makes you want to go for a little spin, doesn't it?
+...dispels sorrow and worries!
+As hard as we sometimes find it to set the alarm a little earlier, we know how good we feel after a round of early morning exercise.
+Our brain does have some resources at its disposal, but not in excess: during exercise (whatever its quality and intensity), brain activity is shifted from the prefrontal cortex to the motor cortex, which controls our movements.
+This shift in resources automatically reduces stress, which has a positive effect on our mood.
+Makes you want to go for a little run, doesn't it?

-Hopefully this little list can serve as a source of inspiration for more.
-Whatever you decide and whatever you can integrate into your individual circumstances, the message at the end is: not to forget yourself and to create occasional quiet moments of relaxation - for yourself.
+Hopefully this small list can serve as a source of inspiration for more.
+Whatever you decide and whatever you can integrate into your individual circumstances, the message at the end is: don't forget yourself and create occasional quiet moments of relaxation - for yourself.